 The future of education is here.
-But not just in the form of technology, although that’s certainly a big piece of it.
+But not just in technology, although that’s certainly a big piece.
 Learning experiences are changing, and the best ones are personalized.
 Teachers are becoming coaches, mentors, and guides.
 New educational models will rise to meet the needs of students and employers alike.
 We have an incredible opportunity to build a better education system for our children – let’s not miss it!

 The future of education is here.

-As a result of these changes, traditional notions about education are shifting as well: no longer do learners passively consume information from teachers.
-Instead, they actively engage with content through technology-enabled tools like games or mobile apps while still being connected with one another through social media platforms like Facebook or Twitter where they can share ideas with each other around topics related specifically back down onto earth again (such as climate change) as well as the general topics of science and technology.
+As a result of these changes, traditional notions about education are shifting as well: learners no longer passively consume information from teachers.
+Instead, they actively engage with content through technology-enabled tools like games or mobile apps while still being connected through social media platforms like Facebook or Twitter, where they can share ideas around topics related specifically back down onto earth again (such as climate change) as well as the general topics of science and technology.
 The argumentative essay about education can explore these changes and their implications for both learners and educators, examining the pros and cons of new educational paradigms and technologies.

 Students will be more connected to their teachers, peers, and each other.

-Students will have more access to their teachers through online platforms that allow them to ask questions and get feedback on assignments in real-time.
+Students will have more access to their teachers through online platforms that allow them to ask questions and get real-time feedback on assignments.
 They’ll also be able to interact with each other in new ways, such as through social media groups or virtual classrooms where students can collaborate on projects together.
-Teachers are even using technology like Google Classroom to encourage student engagement by giving them an easy way to submit homework assignments or participate in discussions around class readings and lectures.
+Teachers are even using technology like Google Classroom to encourage student engagement by making it easy for them to submit homework assignments or participate in discussions about class readings and lectures.

 Teachers are becoming coaches, mentors, and guides.